thehonestscoop/site/content/docs/lemma chain/account.md

 # **Accounts**

-A reference can be unowned owned by an account.
+A reference can be owned by a registered account or unowned.
 The advantage of creating a registered account is that all references created under the account can be listed together.

 Each account must have a unique name.
 Once created, the name will be prepended with a `@`.
 Each account must also be registered with a unique non-disposable email address.